jdmcclure/jdmcclure/README.md

   - Data Visualization
   - Problem Solving
 - 🌱 I’m currently learning
-  - Python (pandas, numpy, matplotlib, plotly, seaborn)
+  - Python for data exploration, transformation, visualization, and automation.
   - SQL
   - DAX (for Power BI)
-  - Tableau
   - M/PowerQuery
   - R and RStudio
 - 📫 How to reach me